"If the bill on Supreme Court is passed, the coffin called rule of law will be shut definitely"

 Japan’s sports and education minister, Hakubun Shimomura, has submitted his resignation over abandoned plans for the 2020 Tokyo Olympics main

 This was the chaos in Japan’s upper house after opposition lawmakers tried to physically stop new security legislation from being passed.
-The law

 Japan’s lower house of parliament on Thursday approved a set of bills to allow the military to fight abroad for the first time since World War